dmmagdal/TerminalAI/README.md

 ### Notes:

  - This game does support a local "offline" mode (see the README.md in the Starter Algorithm repo).
 The only caveat is that it requires Java (JDK v10+ according to the README.md).
+However, this "offline" mode does NOT include a local replay viewer.
+ - I created a `Dockerfile` to build the necessary environment to run the game.

 ### References: